Benedetto Pamphili: Life

 Pope Innocent XI made him cardinal-deacon of Santa Maria in Portico in the consistory of 1 September 1681.

 He later opted for the tituli of Sant'Agata in Suburra, San Cesareo in Palatio, Santa Maria in Cosmedin and Santa Maria in Via Lata.

-Innocent X made him Prefect of the Apostolic Signatura on 23 March 1685.
+Innocent XI made him Prefect of the Apostolic Signatura on 23 March 1685.
 He became Cardinal Legate of Bologna in 1690, cardinal protodeacon in 1693, as well as archpriest of the basilica of Santa Maria Maggiore and of San Giovanni in Laterano.

 In 1704 he was made librarian of the Biblioteca Apostolica Vaticana and archivist of the Archivio Segreto Vaticano.
 He died in 1730 and is buried at Sant'Agnese in Agone.

 Patronage

 He was in the first rank of Rome's cultural and artistic life in the 17th and 18th centuries, as demonstrated by his belonging to the prestigious accademia dell'Arcadia, under the pseudonym Fenicio Larisseo.
 He formed the major collection of Flemish paintings in the Galleria Doria Pamphilj, whose interior (by Carlo Fontana) and chapel he had built.